hadashiA/VYaml/README.md

 VYaml is a pure C# YAML 1.2 implementation, which is extra fast, low memory footprint with focued on .NET and Unity.

 - The parser is heavily influenced by [yaml-rust](https://github.com/chyh1990/yaml-rust), and libyaml, yaml-cpp.
-- Serialization interface/implementation heavily influenced by [Utf8Json](https://github.com/neuecc/Utf8Json), [MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp), [MemoryPack](https://github.com/Cysharp/MemoryPack).
+- Serialization interface/implementation is heavily influenced by [Utf8Json](https://github.com/neuecc/Utf8Json), [MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp), [MemoryPack](https://github.com/Cysharp/MemoryPack).

 The reason VYaml is fast is it handles utf8 byte sequences directly with newface api set of C# (`System.Buffers.*`, etc).
 In parsing, scalar values are pooled and no allocation occurs until `Scalar.ToString()`.
 This works with very low memory footprint and low performance overhead, in environments such as Unity.